 Registering for the Bone Marrow RegistryRequirements

 Joining the Be The Match RegistrySM is easy.
-All you need to do is complete a registration form with contact information, health information and a signed agreement to join the Be The Match RegistrySM.
-To help you complete the form, bring along a personal identification (such as a driver's license or passport) and the contact information for two family members or friends who would know how to reach you in the future if your contact information changes.
+All you need to do is complete a registration form with contact and health information, health information and a signed agreement to join the Be The Match RegistrySM.
+To help you complete the form, bring along a form of personal identification (such as a driver's license or passport) and the contact information for two family members or friends who would know how to reach you in the future if your contact information changes.
 Staff will take a quick swab of cheek cells to be tissue-typed.
 The results will be used to match you to patients.

 Bone Marrow Donation Process

-When you join the Be The Match RegistrySM, you are taking the first step to save a life.
+When you join the Be The Match RegistrySM, you are taking the first step to saving a life.
 You are also making a commitment to be ready to take the next step if a patient needs you.
 If you match a patient, your commitment to donate is very important, but you have the right to change your mind.
 However, a late decision to not donate can be life-threatening to a patient.
 Please think seriously about your commitment before joining the registry.
-For a step-by-step guide of donation, please click here.
+For a step-by-step guide of donation click here.